 When you’re running a wide range of virtual machines for different purposes, you need to back them up to save configurations, data, and various VM setups.
 Many organizations back up virtual machines just like physical machines, storing VM data to regular storage.
 However, a single physical machine can host many VMs, and as the number of virtual machines grows, the backup process becomes more complicated, making software necessary.

-Best Virtual Machine Backup Tools in 2020
+Best Virtual Machine Backup Tools

 Two of the best-known virtual machine creation tools are Hyper-V and VMware.
 As such, this guide will look at the best Hyper-V backup software and the best VMware backup tools.
 Some of these tools can also back up other kinds of virtual machines created with different hypervisors, but this list focuses on Hyper-V and VMware.